Document Type : Review

 Summary of researches

 In the study by Pie et al., they evaluated 333 patients with COVID-19 contamination and revealed that about 75% of them had acute kidney injury or abnormal tests in their urinalysis.
-Among those patients, thirty-five patients had acute kidney damage but sixteen of them had finally gained normal renal function.
+Among those patients, thirty-five patients had acute kidney damage, but sixteen had finally gained normal renal function.
 Death was significantly higher among patients with acute renal failure (about 10 times higher) (6).

-They concluded that although renal involvement is common in these patients and most of them recovered without any sequel, it can result in increased mortality (7).
+They concluded that although renal involvement is joint in these patients, and most of them recovered without any sequel, it can result in increased mortality (7).

-In an interesting study in the USA(NYC) by Yamada et al., they evaluated 3391 patients and discovered about 6% had chronic renal failure.
-In this category of patients need a ventilator and subsequently, the death rate (especially in advanced age above eighty years old) was higher (8).
+In an exciting study in the USA(NYC) by Yamada et al., they evaluated 3391 patients and discovered about 6% had chronic renal failure.
+This category of patients needs a ventilator, and the death rate (especially in advanced age above eighty years old) is higher (8).

-In another contradictory study by Wung et al., they assessed medical archives of 116 patients from January 14 to February 13, 2020.
-Incidence of uremia was mentioned about ten percent and only seven percent of patients had proteinuria.
+In another contradictory study by Wung et al., they assessed the medical archives of 116 patients from January 14 to February 13, 2020.
+Incidence of uremia was mentioned in about ten percent, and only seven percent of patients had proteinuria.
 They quoted that acute kidney injury is infrequent in these patients and does not accompany a significant sequel (9).

-In a different study by Rossi et al., as a case report in the evaluation of kidney specimens; the only part of the kidney that was involved by the virus was the tubular segment and other parts of the kidney were not involved by the virus.
-Interestingly no evidence of virus was observed in electron microscope (EM) evaluation.
-They concluded that ATN is related mainly to pre-renal causes than direct injury to tubule by a viral infection and we should not only rely on morphologic finding (11).
+In a different study by Rossi et al., as a case report in the evaluation of kidney specimens, the only part of the kidney that was involved by the virus was the tubular segment, and other parts of the kidney were not involved by the virus.
+Interestingly, no virus was observed in the electron microscope (EM) evaluation.
+They concluded that ATN is related mainly to pre-renal causes rather than direct injury to the tubule by a viral infection, and we should not rely only on morphologic findings (11).

-In the study by Diao et al., they hypothesized the combined mechanism of direct kidney injury by a virus and an exaggerated immune response to virus contributed to ATN in infected patients because they find evidence of virus particle and simultaneously the presence of inflammatory cell in renal specimens that result in tubular damage (12, 13).
+In the study by Diao et al., they hypothesized the combined mechanism of direct kidney injury by a virus and an exaggerated immune response to the virus contributed to ATN in infected patients because they found evidence of virus particles and simultaneously the presence of inflammatory cells in renal specimens that result in tubular damage (12, 13).

-In a conflicting study by Miller et al., they mentioned that usually direct involvement of kidneys by viral infection associated with viruria but they did not observe this finding in infected patients.
-Additionally, they mentioned that the manifestation of the virus in kidney specimen only reveal the viral entrance to kidney and does not mean pathologic involvement of renal system, so multifactorial etiology (viral invasion, and pre-renal etiology) may have essential roles (14).
+In a conflicting study by Miller et al., they mentioned that usually, direct involvement of kidneys by viral infection is associated with viruria, but they did not observe this finding in infected patients.
+Additionally, they mentioned that the manifestation of the virus in kidney specimens only reveals the viral entrance to the kidney and does not mean pathologic involvement of the renal system, so multifactorial etiology (viral invasion and pre-renal etiology) may have essential roles (14).

 Discussion

-In a large study by Richardson (USA-NYC) 5700 cases were assessed and revealed that AKI incidence was 5-7.5%.
-Incidence of AKI was fifty percent in patients needed intensive care unit.
+A large study by Richardson (USA-NYC), 5700 cases were assessed, revealing that AKI incidence was 5-7.5%.
+The incidence of AKI was fifty percent in patients who needed intensive care units.
 The main risk factors for AKI were male sex, hypertension (HTN), and diabetes mellitus (15).

-In the very clarifying study from Italy, data from the Italian Health Institute, specified that about half of the patients had three or more comorbid conditions and the remaining had one or more comorbid diseases and about one percent had no previous illness.
-The comorbid illnesses were HTN, DM, CKD in decreasing the prevalence.
+In the very clarifying study from Italy, data from the Italian Health Institute specified that about half of the patients had three or more comorbid conditions, the remaining had one or more comorbid diseases, and about one percent had no previous illness.
+The comorbid illnesses were HTN, DM, and CKD, decreasing the prevalence.
 Interestingly prevalence of chronic kidney disease was more common than pulmonary disease among fatal cases of viral infection (20).

-There are some challenges about the pathophysiology of kidney injury, if the mechanism of pathogenesis will be identified, then the protocols and some preventive or therapeutic measures could be designed to care for these patients and decrease mortality.
+There are some challenges to the pathophysiology of kidney injury, if the mechanism of pathogenesis is identified, then the protocols and some preventive or therapeutic measures could be designed to care for these patients and decrease mortality.

-The exact role of angiotensin-converting enzyme (ACE) in the pathogenesis of infection largely studied and mentioned that the ACE-2 receptor is frequently expressed in the lung, GI system, liver, and kidney and consequently viruses can contaminate these organs.
-In the study by Qi et al., discovered that the most frequent site for this factor was the renal proximal tubular segment (21).
-It is recommended that there is renal tropism for viruses especially renal tubules that result in ATN.
-As mentioned earlier some researchers cited that they discovered the virus in kidney tissue analysis by EM and believe in the direct effect of the virus on the kidney that results in AKI.
+The exact role of the angiotensin-converting enzyme (ACE) in the pathogenesis of infection is largely studied, and it is mentioned that the ACE-2 receptor is frequently expressed in the lung, GI system, liver, and kidney.
+Consequently, viruses can contaminate these organs.
+The study by Qi et al., discovered that the most frequent site for this factor was the renal proximal tubular segment (21).
+It is recommended that there is renal tropism for viruses, especially renal tubules that result in ATN.
+As mentioned earlier, some researchers cited that they discovered the virus in kidney tissue analysis by EM and believed in the virus's direct effect on the kidney that results in AKI.
 Rossi et al. did not find a virus in the kidney and believed in ATN due to pre-renal cause (11).
-Diao et al., in their investigation cited that the combined mechanism of viral tissue invasion and exaggerated immune system response (cytokine storm) may lead to AKI (12, 13).
+Diao et al., in their investigation, cited that the combined mechanism of viral tissue invasion and exaggerated immune system response (cytokine storm) may lead to AKI (12, 13).

-It seems that a multifactorial mechanism could be considered for AKI in covid infection in patients that require to ventilator due to acute respiratory distress syndrome (ARDS), there is a hypo- perfusion state that results in AKI; in some patients idea of rhabdomyolysis due to cytotoxic effect of the virus on the muscle, tissue hypoxia and drug toxicity proposed (10).
+A multifactorial mechanism could be considered for AKI in covid infection in patients requiring a ventilator due to acute respiratory distress syndrome (ARDS).
+There is a hypo-perfusion state that results in AKI; in some patients idea of rhabdomyolysis due to the cytotoxic effect of the virus on the muscle, tissue hypoxia, and drug toxicity proposed (10).

-In the study by Batlle et al., quoted that hypercoagulability can result in obstructing microvasculature of the kidney (22).
+The study by Batlle et al., quoted that hypercoagulability can result in obstructing the microvasculature of the kidney (22).

-AKI may have made by a cytokine storm.
+AKI may have been caused by a cytokine storm.
 In this situation, the immune system concurrently damages the virus and normal organs such as the kidney.

-Based on the multifactorial mechanism of AKI, we should have considered probable causes of AKI and act in a stepwise manner.
-In critically ill patients that need ventilation support, fever and insensible fluid loss can result in pre-renal volume depletion, so careful monitoring of fluid to prevent hypo-perfusion and rhabdomyolysis is essential.
-Some studies mentioned that if conventional treatments of acute kidney damage are unsuccessful hemodialysis can be started (23).
+Based on the multifactorial mechanism of AKI, we should have considered probable causes of AKI and acted in a stepwise manner.
+In critically ill patients needing ventilation support, fever and insensible fluid loss can result in pre-renal volume depletion, so careful fluid monitoring to prevent hypo-perfusion and rhabdomyolysis is essential.
+Some studies mentioned that if conventional treatments for acute kidney damage are unsuccessful, hemodialysis can be started (23).

 Conclusions

-In critically ill patients, the management of hypercoagulability states that can result in complications such as microvasculature thrombosis in the kidney and other organs should be considered.
-In severe inflammatory response due to cytokine storm in very ill patients, the treatment that lessens the immune system could be considered to decrease AKI and consequently mortality.
+In critically ill patients, managing hypercoagulability states that can result in complications such as microvasculature thrombosis in the kidney and other organs should be considered.
+In severe inflammatory response due to cytokine storm in very ill patients, the treatment that lessens the immune system could be considered to decrease AKI and, consequently, mortality.

 Authors’ contributions

-AM is the being responsible of study conception and wrote the manuscript and provided data, SMKA supervised the process and edited the manuscript.
+AM is responsible for study conception, writing the manuscript, and providing data; SMKA supervised the process and edited the manuscript.
 All authors reviewed the results and approved the final version of the manuscript.

 Acknowledgments